 Find out more about Ewan's mission and see behind-the scenes photos from the show.

-Most recently, he supported the Glasgow 2014 Commonwealth Games partnership, by introducing the collaboration in-stadium on the night of the Opening Ceremony on the BBC, and calling on viewers to Put Children First around the Commonwealth which helped to raise over £5 million for children.
+Last summer, Ewan supported the Unicef Glasgow 2014 Commonwealth Games partnership, by introducing the collaboration in-stadium on the night of the Opening Ceremony on the BBC, and calling on viewers to Put Children First around the Commonwealth which helped to raise over £5 million for children.